List of The Morecambe & Wise Show (1968 TV series) episodes: Series One (September–October 1968)

 Only BBC series written by Hills and Green.
 All episodes 30 minutes.
 2 episodes survive in colour.
 1 incomplete in colour, 4 episodes missing, and 1 has been restored.

 Series Two (July–September 1969)

 First series written by Eddie Braben.
 All episodes survive in colour.
 Episodes increased to 45 minutes.
 First appearance of Janet Webb as "the lady who comes down at the end".
-First use of Bring Me Sunshine.
+This series began the tradition of Morecambe and Wise singing at the end of the show, with Bring Me Sunshine used at the end of each episode for this series.

 The Morecambe & Wise Christmas Show (1969)

 First Christmas special.
 60 minutes duration.

 Series Three (January–April 1970)

 Episode six specially produced as BBC entry for Golden Rose Of Montreux and is 30 minutes; all other episodes 45 minutes.
+The song Morecambe and Wise sing at the end of the first four episodes is "Just Around the Corner", with "Bring Me Sunshine" from episode 5.
 All episodes extant.

 Series Four (July–October 1970)

 Second series produced in 1970.
 All episodes 50 minutes.
 All episodes extant.